Toggle: English / Spanish

 Your doctor may order a brain imaging study if you have any of the following symptoms:

-A CT scan or MRI scan likely would be done to evaluate for the presence of a subdural hematoma.
+or likely would be done to evaluate for the presence of a subdural hematoma.

 A subdural hematoma is an emergency condition.